How we grow scented pinks at Churchtown Farm

 How do we choose which varieties to grow?

-There are many different varieties of show pinks available.
-We buy our young plants in from the leading UK breeder in Devon.
+There are many different varieties of scented pinks available.
+We buy our young plants in from the leading UK breeder in South Devon.
+They come to us as little plug plants and we then plant them out in the coir tubs.

 At Churchtown Farm we try to grow a range of varieties that meet our strict criteria: